Rock music in Australia: Beat boom: pop, rock, and garage

-While some groups, such as the Bee Gees, were more pop-oriented, by 1965 many other acts employed a harder, blues-based style, such as The Missing Links, Purple Hearts, Wild Cherries, The Creatures, and the Throb.
+While some groups, such as the Bee Gees, were more pop-oriented, by 1965 many other acts employed a harder, blues-based style, such as The Missing Links, Purple Hearts, Wild Cherries, The Trend (Melbourne band) The Trend, The Creatures, and the Throb.
 The garage rock and protopunk sound of these bands and others exerted a significant influence on later bands including The Saints.
 Australia experienced a garage rock explosion similar to the US and elsewhere.

 Culture and music industry

 A weekly magazine, Go-Set, was published from February 1966 to August 1974, and was aimed at teenagers and twenty-year-olds.
 It quickly became the most influential and popular music-related publication, which chronicled major events, trends, fads and performers in local pop and rock music.
 Regular columnists included radio DJ Stan Rofe, fashion designer Prue Acton, and music journalist Ian Meldrum (later known as "Molly" Meldrum).
 Go-Set published the first national singles charts from October 1966 (prior charts were state-based, or radio station listings).
 It detailed international musical developments and the exploits of Australian artists overseas including Normie Rowe and Lynne Randell.
 It reported on Australia's annual rock band competition, Hoadley's Battle of the Sounds, which ran from 1966 to 1972.
 From 1967 Go-Set conducted a popularity poll which led to the King of Pop Awards starting with Rowe as King of Pop in 1967.
 Australian-raised critic and journalist, Lillian Roxon, wrote her Rock Encyclopedia in 1969, which is the first such encyclopaedia to detail rock music and its creators.

 As in other countries, independent record labels proliferated during this period.
 The local branch of the UK-owned EMI company had dominated the Australian record market since the 1920s, but in this period it faced increasing challenges from its rivals, including the Australian arm of the US label, CBS Records, and particularly from the Sydney-based Festival Records, a division of Rupert Murdoch's News Limited.